shoutsid/townhall/app/models/gpt2/README.md

 ## File Structure

+## Overview

+This module integrates the GPT-2 language model into the Townhall project using the Tinygrad framework.
+The GPT-2 model comes in different sizes including "gpt2-medium", and is useful for a variety of natural language processing tasks.

+## Installation

+The installation steps are the same as those of the Townhall project.
+Make sure to update your `requirements.txt` to include dependencies for GPT-2.

+## File Structure

 -   `attention.py`: Implements the Attention mechanism used in the Transformer architecture.
 -   `constants.py`: Holds constant values and configurations for the GPT-2 model.
 -   `feed_forward.py`: Implements the Feed Forward neural network used within the Transformer block.